Overview of influences on our personality:

 2. Influences in the subtle realm of the inner being

 In terms of territory, there are quite a few changes from the previous diagram.
 Most noteworthy perhaps is that the area where the subconscient is lodged has now got a name and has been more extensively populated.
 It is now called the "subliminal" to indicate that it is below the threshold of our normal waking awareness, and it contains besides the subconscient, an inner mental, vital and physical, which can be taken as translations of the Sanskrit manas, prana and annam.
 There are several things of interest about these three.
 The first is that though this division in three is already mentioned in the Rig Veda [REF] and perhaps best known from the way the Taittiriya Upanishad distinguishes the different koshas or "sheets" in the human personality, it is ignored by authors like Patanjali, probably because they simply don't need it for their highly focused pursuit of purity, kaivalya: After all, if all one wants to do with one's nature is to quieten it, then one doesn't need to know much about it.
-A generalised rejection of all forms of desire and fear, combined with an extreme degree of mental discipline is then sufficient to make the intellect (buddhi) so sattvic and so similar in character to the absolute equanimity of "pure consciousness", that one can move as-if frictionless from a sattvic buddhi to a pure purusha (Self).
+A generalised rejection of all forms of desire and fear, combined with an extreme degree of mental discipline is then sufficient to make the intellect (buddhi) so sattvic and so similar in character to the absolute equanimity of "pure consciousness", that one can move as-if frictionless from a sattvic buddhi to the intrinsically pure purusha (Self).
 It is only if one's interest goes beyond liberation towards an integral transformation of the whole of human nature, that this simplification will no longer do and a more comprehensive understanding of human nature becomes necessary.
 As I've tried to explain in the chapters on Sri Aurobindo's concept of an ongoing "Evolution of Consciousness" and the "Structure of the Personality", the essential difference between the mental and the vital forms of conscious existence then suddenly becomes of the greatest interest.

 Fig. 1.3.2.
 Influences in the subtle realm of the inner being